kevinmatthes/libstring/CONTRIBUTING.md

 after finishing a phrase, two space characters or a line break must be placed.
 This is only required if there will be another sentence following the previous one.

+### Loop-breaking commands and `goto` statements

+The design of a function shall exclude the necessity of any statements like

+* `break` (except within `switch` statements)
+* `continue`
+* `goto`

+Instead, Boolean values shall be used as flags in order to adjust the control flow of a function.

+In case this rule cannot be applied for some reasons, any of those tokens except `goto` will be tolerated if there is a good reason for the application of these key words.